RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-Today, Christianity has differing attitudes to the roles of men and women within its Church.
+Today, Christianity has differing attitudes to the roles of men and women within the Church.

 The Roman Catholic Church